ropensci-archive/opendata/README.md

 -   [pxweb](http://cran.rstudio.com/web/packages/pxweb/index.html): Generic interface for the PX-Web/PC-Axis API.
 The PX-Web/PC-Axis API is used by organizations such as Statistics Sweden and Statistics Finland to disseminate data.
 The R package can interact with all PX-Web/PC-Axis APIs to fetch information about the data hierarchy, extract metadata and extract and parse statistics to R data.frame format.
 [Source on GitHub](https://github.com/rOpenGov/pxweb).
 -   [WDI](http://cran.rstudio.com/web/packages/WDI/index.html): Search, extract and format data from the World Bank's World Development Indicators.
 -   The [<span class="Ohat">Zillow</span>](http://www.Omegahat.org/Zillow/) (not on CRAN) package provides an R interface to the [Zillow](http://www.zillow.com/) Web Service API.
 It allows one to get the Zillow estimate for the price of a particular property specified by street address and ZIP code (or city and state), to find information (e.g. size of property and lot, number of bedrooms and bathrooms, year built.) about a given property, and to get comparable properties.
+-   [webuse](http://cran.rstudio.com/web/packages/webuse/index.html) A Stata-style ‘webuse()' function for importing named datasets from Stata’s online collection.
+Covers many types of data sets, not just econ ;).

 ### Finance

 -   [dataonderivatives](http://cran.rstudio.com/web/packages/dataonderivatives/index.html) Post-GFC derivatives reforms have lifted the veil off over-the-counter (OTC) derivative markets.
 Swap Execution Facilities (SEFs) and Swap Data Repositories (SDRs) now publish data on swaps that are traded on or reported to those facilities (respectively).
 This package provides you the ability to get this data from supported sources.
 -   [Datastream2R](https://github.com/CharlesCara/Datastream2R) (not on CRAN): Another package for accessing the Datastream service.
-This package downloads data from the Thomson Reuters DataStream DWEserver, which provides XML access to the Datastream database of economic and financial information.
+This package downloads data from the Thomson Reuters DataStream DWE server, which provides XML access to the Datastream database of economic and financial information.
 -   [fImport](http://cran.rstudio.com/web/packages/fImport/index.html): Environment for teaching "Financial Engineering and Computational Finance"
 -   [IBrokers](http://cran.rstudio.com/web/packages/IBrokers/index.html): Provides native R access to Interactive Brokers Trader Workstation API. ($)
 -   [pdfetch](http://cran.rstudio.com/web/packages/pdfetch/index.html): A package for downloading economic and financial time series from public sources.